-Bringing home baby is a joyous event.
-All new adventures, responsibilities and routines.
-But those first few days and months with a newborn can be also be confusing and frustrating.
+Bringing home a baby is a joyous event.
+All-new adventures, responsibilities, and routines.
+But those first few days and months with a newborn can also be confusing and frustrating.
 Babies don’t come with instructions, so you want someone who can answer your questions and offer sound advice while lending a helping hand with the little one.

 In the comfort and convenience of your own home, I can help you make a smooth transition into parenthood.
 Whether your baby is four days, four weeks or four months old, my role as a Newborn Care Specialist is to combine my intuition and experience to gently guide you in establishing the right routines for both you and your baby.

 You should view me as an extra pair of loving hands.
 I will help you care for your baby, and I will offer guidance as you and your baby learn how to eat, sleep and interact together on a schedule that suits your lifestyle as well as your baby’s needs.

 When mommy and baby are happy, then everyone is happy.

 “When Devon was 2 weeks old, he began crying.then screaming.
 Almost any time he was not nursing (and even sometimes then), he was screaming.
 Dianna took Devon in her arms and he responded to her instantly with quiet attention- no crying.Devon began sleeping that day, and has been taking naps every day since then.
 A few days after Dianna’s visit, he began smiling, since he was getting caught up on his sleep and was significantly less cranky.
 And I began to enjoy my son for the first time.”